TeddyGavi/lighthouse-web-notes/Week_5/Day_2.md

 - HTTP is an app build on top of TCP
 - it uses a request and response method for transmitting data
 - HTTP Methods
- - GET
+ - GET - read or 'get' some data
- - PATH
+ - POST - create some new data
- - PUT/PATCH
+ - PUT/PATCH - edit data
- - DELETE
+ - DELETE - delete existing data (without method override use post)
  - HEAD

 - CRUD apps, this is: